-Synopsis: EDGE credit.
-Provides that an applicant may not obtain an
+Synopsis: EDGE credit applications.
+Provides that in evaluating an

-economic development for a growing economy (EDGE) tax credit to
+development for a growing economy (EDGE) tax credit, the EDGE

-the applicant's employees exceeds the lesser of the average county
+paid by the applicant to its employees exceeds the average

 A BILL FOR AN ACT to amend the Indiana Code concerning

-(5) The average compensation (including benefits) provided to the applicant's employees during the applicant's previous fiscal year exceeds the
+(5) The average compensation (including benefits) provided to the applicant's employees during the applicant's previous fiscal year exceeds:

 (7) The applicant has prepared a plan for the use of the credits under this chapter for: